jonge-democraten/website/docs/design.md

 ```

 ## Page header image
 The page header is the image on top of each page (not site).
 Below the site header and menu bar.
-Content managers can set different page header types in the admin,

-* Parent image
-* Single image
-* Random image
-* No header

 Multiple images can be added from the media library to function als page header image.
 The images need to be exactly 610 x 290 pixels to be accepted.
-Multiple images are only used in 'Random image' mode.
+In case multiple images are set, a random image will be selected on each page request.
+In case no image is set, the homepage image will be used.

 <h3>Example - add header to new custom page</h3>